 Wooden, feather and foam items should be kept dry.
 Polymer clay items are extremely durable so varnishing is not necessary.
 Glazed and fired natural (earthen) clay items will not weather so do not require varnish or sheltering.

-Anything made of metal and kept outdoors will rust, eventually.
-On many items however, this natural weathering adds to the charm and beauty.
+Anything made of metal and kept outdoors will rust, eventually, however on many items this natural weathering adds to the charm and beauty.
 If a metal item does begin to rust and this does not suit your taste, simply sand away the rust and repaint or coat with varnish.
+Cast iron products can be treated with Penetrol or similar rust proofing agent.
 If wood, resin and polystone items have not been protected and therefore have faded, they can easily be revived with some paint and coated with varnish.

 Please note that fairy ornaments and miniature accessories are not toys.
 It is the responsibility of parents/guardians/carers to consider the age and stage of development of the child and gauge the suitability of our items, as some are hazardous to young children due to the pointed ends, sharp edges or very small size (choking hazard).
 If not handled with care or dropped on a hard surface, they could break.
 We recommend that you keep any items of concern out of reach of young children and supervise play.
 A raised garden/container is a good way to prevent an enthusiastic sibling (toddler) from treading on and breaking your precious items.